Falcons pick Titans offensive coordinator Smith as new coach

 Smith coached Tennessee’s tight ends before his promotion to offensive coordinator.

 He worked under four head coaches at Tennessee after he was hired as a defensive assistant and quality control coach in 2011.
+He also was an offensive assistant/quality control coach (2012), offensive line/tight ends assistant (2013) and assistant tight ends coach (2014-15).
+He took over as tight ends coach in 2015.

 In 2019, Smith helped the Titans rebound from a 2-4 start to advance to the AFC championship game for the first time in 17 years.